invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 1. **Transactions**: These involve invoking methods that result in changes to the blockchain state.
 Transactions typically alter the data stored on the blockchain and may include operations like transferring assets, updating records, or executing specific actions.
 Once the transaction will be confirmed it returns the hash.
 If the entrypoint has emitted any events, there will be also returned with the hash.

-2. **Queries**: Unlike transactions, queries are read-only interactions with the contract.
+2. **Queries**: Queries are read-only interactions with the contract.
 They allow developers to retrieve information from the blockchain without modifying its state.
-Queries are useful for obtaining current contract state, fetching data, or verifying certain conditions without making any changes to the blockchain.
-Importantly, queries do not return a transaction hash; instead, they provide results in the form of structs from [storage](storage.md) or estimated results of transaction, allowing developers to access specific information from the smart contract."
+Queries are useful for obtaining current contract state, or verifying certain conditions.
+Importantly, queries do not return a transaction hash; instead, they provide results in the form of structs from [storage](storage.md) or estimated results of transaction.

 ### Listening to Events